catalyst-cooperative/pudl-data-release/README.md

 directory. **A couple of them are very large (5-10 GB)**, and depending on what you're trying to do you may not need them.
-* If you don't want to recreate the data release from scratch by re-running the entire ETL process yourself, and you don't want to create full clone of the original FERC Form 1 database, including all of the data that has not yet been integrated into PUDL, then you don't need to download `pudl-input-data.tgz`.
+* If you don't want to recreate the data release from scratch by re-running the entire ETL process yourself, and you don't want to create a full clone of the original FERC Form 1 database, including all of the data that has not yet been integrated into PUDL, then you don't need to download `pudl-input-data.tgz`.